samrocketman/Spacefarer/README.md

 - [Some outfits](metadata/skip-outfits.txt) are lootable because "mission NPCs" can't offer boarding missions.
 As such, there's no workaround at this time.
   We have [a mission available][fw-drone] should this game behavior change.
+- Navy licenses are granted at the end of Free Worlds campaign.
+This is intentional because the player cannot capture Navy ships.
+When a Navy campaign is made available we'll remove the stop-gap mission associated with it.

 See also [credits](credits.md).